bocadilloproject/bocadillo/docs/topics/features/websockets.md

 When doing so, you should provide a **close code** describing why the connection request was rejected, e.g. `await ws.close(1002)` for a protocol error.
 See the [CloseEvent] reference for the available close codes.
 :::

+## Error handling

+WebSocket routes do not have advanced error handling mechanisms similar to those available for HTTP routes.

+The only thing that Bocadillo does is ensuring that the client receives a 1011 (Unexpected Error) close event if an exception is raised on the server.
+This is done by catching exceptions raised in the view, closing the WebSocket and re-raising the exception.
+This applies whether you are using the [async context manager syntax](#async-context-manager-syntax) or not.

+The only exception to this is [client-side connection closures](#handling-client-side-connection-closures).

 ## Async context manager syntax

 ### Usage